igankevich/subordination/doc/tutorial.md

 The first step is to decide which pipelines your programme needs.
 Most probably these are standard
-- \link factory::CPU_server CPU pipeline\endlink,
+- \link factory::parallel_pipeline CPU pipeline\endlink,
-- \link factory::IO_server I/O pipeline\endlink,
+- \link factory::io_pipeline I/O pipeline\endlink,
-- \link factory::NIC_server NIC pipeline\endlink and
+- \link factory::socket_pipeline NIC pipeline\endlink and
-- \link factory::Timer_server Timer pipeline\endlink (for periodic and
+- \link factory::timer_pipeline Timer pipeline\endlink (for periodic and
   schedule-based execution of kernels).

 Standard pipelines for all devices except NIC are initialised in